From COVID-19 policies to social unrest to election campaigns, Americans remain sharply divided on a number of issues.

 The First Amendment to the U.S. Constitution states that “Congress shall make no law…abridging the freedom of speech.”
 In other words, the Constitution protects freedom of expression from encroachment by the government.
 It does not prohibit private employers from regulating speech by employees in the workplace.
 Federal law does not prohibit discrimination based on political party membership or beliefs.

-Managers need to be aware that there are federal, state, and local laws that impact some political activities by employees.
+Managers need to be aware that there are federal, state, and local laws that impact some political activity in the workplace.
 In addition, public sector employees are subject to a unique set of protections and restrictions.

 National Labor Relations Act